 On a side note, however effective the whole flashback scenes were in drawing me into the story, I must also add that they were extraordinarily oddly placed right in the middle of a passionate and emotionally desperate confrontation between the adult Yoon and Chae Ok.

 Mid-leap to be exact….

-Because the majority of this charged and emotional fight scene has already taken place between Yoon and Chae Ok before we witness the childhood portions in flashback, obviously I had no idea what to make of the strange desperation Yoon is feeling, only because we are not at all privy to any special relationship between the two main characters at this point, rendering the whole scene to be kind of useless.
+Because the majority of this charged and emotional fight scene has already taken place between Yoon and Chae Ok before we witness the childhood portions in flashback, obviously I had no idea what to make of the strange desperation Yoon is feeling, only because we are not at all privy to any special relationship between the two main characters at this point, rendering the whole scene to be kind of weird for me.

-I think halfway through this epic and emotional fight scene the directer suddenly also realised this fact and so chooses what I can only describe as the oddest mid-leap freeze frame ever as a segue-way into the characters backstories.
+So we the oddest mid-leap freeze frame ever as a segue-way into the characters backstories.
 A weird moment to choose to say the least.
 And once the flashback is finished we actually cut right back to that same freeze frame … right where we left off with our two main characters poised frozen in the air…..

 Let me describe the scene I am referring to: